Materials-Consortia/OPTIMADE/optimade.rst

 - If the the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.

 A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file: "definitions.units" in `the GNU Units source distribution version 2.21 <http://ftp.gnu.org/gnu/units/>`__.
-If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition refering to the same symbol be given in the field :field:`standard`.
+If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition referring to the same symbol be given in the field :field:`standard`.

 A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.
 Each unit symbol can also be suffixed by a single :val:`^` symbol followed by a positive or negative integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter, :val:`m^-3` for inverse cubic meter.